umbertoghio/self-hosted-expo-updates-server/README.md

 - Make some changes in the app code in App.js
 - Publish an update with `scripts/expo-publish-selfhosted.sh staging ./ExampleManaged abc123def456 http://localhost:3000`
 - Test the update within the app

+## Production console log in Android

+You can see tailored console output using ADB logcat like this:

+- View only RN and Expo updates output `adb logcat "*:S" ReactNative:V ReactNativeJS:V FirebaseMessaging:V dev.expo.updates:V`
+- Clear logs `adb logcat -c`

 # Contribute
 Feel free to clone, costomize and send back PRs!